First Eigenvalue of Jacobi operator and Rigidity Results for Constant Mean Curvature Hypersurfaces: The surface case: Gauss--Bonnet and area rigidity

-If equality holds, then $H=2$ and $\Sigma^2$ is totally umbilical with constant Gaussian curvature $K_\Sigma=1$ and genus $0$.
-Therefore, it is isometric to $\mathbb{S}^2$.
-It follows from the Hang--Wang theorem \cite{HangWang06} that the region bounded by $\Sigma^2$ is isometric to the unit Euclidean ball. \end{proof}
+By the equality case in Proposition~\ref{Estimate1}, $\Sigma$ is totally umbilical and has constant Gaussian curvature $K_\Sigma=1$.
+Since it has genus $0$, it is isometric to the unit sphere $\mathbb S^2$.
+If $\Sigma$ bounds a domain in $M^3$, the rigidity statement follows from the rigidity theorem for the Euclidean ball proved by Shi--Tam \cite{ShiTam2} and Miao \cite{Miao}; see \cite[Theorem 1.1]{HangWang06}. \end{proof}